-Finally, we evaluate the position error signal (PES) of the proposed DSA control system in Fig. 3 by injecting the disturbance d and setting $y_r = 0$.
-The disturbance signals are collected from a real HDD, which consist of repeatable runout (RRO) and non-repeatable runout (NRRO).
-The experimental steady-state PES (i.e., PES = y - d) are shown in Fig. 6.
-The dual-stage servo decreases the PES 3σ value from 167.1 nm (VCM only servo) to 143.4 nm, which is a 14% reduction ratio.
-The power spectrum density (PSD) of the PES indicates that the dual-stage servo yields a considerable improvement in the frequency range from 0 to 2500 Hz.
-Above 2500 Hz the dual-stage servo leads to some small degradation.
-This trade-off is due to the waterbed effect in linear control systems.
+Finally, we evaluate the position error signal (PES) of the proposed DSA control system in Fig. 3 by injecting the disturbance d and setting $y_r=0$.
+The disturbance signals are collected from a real HDD, which consist of repeatable runout (RRO) and nonrepeatable runout (NRRO).
+The experimental steady-state PES (i.e., PES = y-d) is shown in Fig. 7.
+It is obvious that the dual-stage servo significantly decreases the PES amplitude compared with the VCM only single-stage servo.
+The PES 3σ value is reduced from 167.1 to 143.4 nm, which is a 14% reduction ratio.
+Moreover, Fig. 8 shows the power spectrum density (PSD) of the PES, which indicates that the dual-stage servo yields a considerable improvement in the frequency range from